Scotland survive Fiji fright in Autumn Nations Series

 Vilimoni Botitu, taking over kicking duties, added the conversion and Fiji led 12-7.

-And the last play of the first half saw Scotland scrum-half Ali Price release Hastings, the son of Scotland great Gavin Hastings, who then elegantly broke free to score a try he converted to put the Dark Blues two points ahead at the break.
+And with the last play of the first half, Scotland scrum-half Ali Price released Hastings, the son of Scotland great Gavin Hastings, who broke free to score a try he converted to put the Dark Blues two points ahead at the break.

-It was Hastings' last significant contribution to the match, the Gloucester No 10 leaving the field early in the second half with a head injury.
+It was Hastings' last significant contribution, the Gloucester No 10 leaving the field early in the second half with a head injury.

 Scotland extended their lead when dashing wing Van der Merwe held a looping pass from Chris Harris before beating two Fijians for a try.